 3. Does crypto mining improve its value?

-The harder it is to mine a crypto, the limited its supply would be, and if that crypto has a rising demand you can expect some positive results in its price.
+Mining cryptocurrency is profitable, and it also increases the supply of cryptocurrency.
+The harder it is to mine crypto, the limited its supply would be, and if that crypto has a rising demand, you can expect some positive results in its price.

 4. What is the next biggest crypto?

 Market volatility restricts one from making any predictions.
 However, for the longest time though, Bitcoin and Ethereum have dominated the crypto market.
 For anyone else to overtake or compete with them, they must have solid fundamentals and relative value.